For District I director: Katherine L. Lee

-Academic record: Yale University, B.S., summa cum laude, with distinction in chemistry, 1991; Massachusetts Institute of Technology, Ph.D., organic chemistry, 1996; University of Texas, Austin, postdoctoral fellow, 1996–98.
+Academic record: Massachusetts Institute of Technology, PhD, organic chemistry, 1996; Yale University, BS, 1991, summa cum laude, with distinction in chemistry; University of Texas at Austin, postdoctoral fellow, 1996–98.

-Honors: ACS Fellow, 2017; Invited Speaker, ACS MEDI First-Time Disclosures, 2016; Invited Speaker, Pfizer Research Grand Rounds (Pfizer internal recognition), 2016; ACS ChemLuminary Award for Best Industry Event, for NESACS Process Chemistry Symposium, 2015; Wyeth Research & Development Team of the Year Award, for cPLA2α Project Team (Wyeth internal recognition), 2001; Department of Defense, Office of Naval Research Predoctoral Fellowship, 1991–94.
+Honors: Henry A. Hill Award for Outstanding Service to the Northeastern Section, 2020; invited panelist, 5th Annual Advancing Women’s Leadership Conference, 2020; ACS Fellow, 2017; invited speaker, ACS Division of Medicinal Chemistry, First-Time Disclosures, 2016; ACS ChemLuminary Award for Best Industry Event, Northeastern Section of the ACS Process Chemistry Symposium, recipient, 2015; Department of Defense, Office of Naval Research, Predoctoral Fellowship, 1991–94.

+Professional positions (for past 10 years): Pfizer, Scientific Planning and Operations, Inflammation and Immunology Research Unit, senior director, 2019–; Pfizer, research fellow, medicinal chemistry, 2018–2019; Pfizer, associate research fellow, medicinal chemistry, 2011–18.

-Related activities: Healthcare Businesswomen’s Association, mentor, 2009–10; published 14 peer-reviewed journal articles; holds 15 patents or published patent applications.
+Related activities: ACS career consultant; Healthcare Businesswomen’s Association, mentor, 2009–10; published 14 peer-reviewed journal articles; 17 patents or published patent applications.

 Lee’s statement

-I am honored to be a candidate for District I director and have the opportunity to share my vision for addressing the issues facing ACS.
+I am honored to be a nominee for reelection for District I director and share my vision for the future of the ACS.

-Clearly communicate the value of ACS.
-Perhaps you joined ACS as I did, as a graduate student, and benefited from receiving discounts for journal subscriptions and books, reading C&EN each week, and attending ACS national meetings.
-Today, why should one maintain membership in ACS, and further, in ACS technical divisions and local sections?
-Indeed, we are grappling with the issue of declining membership in the Division of Organic Chemistry (DOC), for which I have served for several years as a member-at-large and in 2018 as the chair.
-I believe that the solution is generally not to do more but to better communicate, through our web presence and various forms of outreach, including social media, what we offer to ACS members as exclusive benefits.
-For example, we piloted a one-page DOC “brag sheet” and are continually working to better engage current and future DOC members.
-Let’s seize the opportunity to personalize ACS communications with members to better align information being shared with members’ interests.
+Clearly communicate the value of the ACS.
+Perhaps you joined ACS as I did, as a graduate student, and promptly benefited from receiving discounts for journal subscriptions and books, reading C&EN each week, and attending national meetings.
+As the parent of a college student, I am keenly aware of the challenges of capturing the attention of the next generation of scientists.
+Why should one maintain membership in the ACS, our technical divisions, and local sections?

+As an active member of my local section, a past chair of the ACS Division of Organic Chemistry (DOC), and the current District I director, I believe that the solution is generally not to do more, but to better communicate—through our web presence and various forms of outreach, including social media—the exclusive benefits of ACS membership and embracing the ACS community (see my comment in the Feb.
+28, 2021 issue of C&EN on “My favorite ACS things”).
+What do you value most about the ACS?

-In closing, thank you for your consideration for the role of District I director.
-With your vote, I would bring fresh eyes to the role and experience in ACS as a local section and technical division leader, as a chemistry and project team leader in the pharmaceutical industry, and as a person who fosters clear communication and team engagement in her endeavors.
-Visit my website: katherineleedistrictone.blogspot.com.
+In closing, thank you for considering for my reelection for District I director.
+With your support, I will continue to deliver fresh eyes to the role of ACS District I director, with my experience in ACS as a local section and technical division leader, as a leader in the pharmaceutical industry, and as a person who fosters clear communication and team engagement in her endeavors.
+See my website for more information: katherineleeacsdistrictone.blogspot.com.

 Join the conversation